Quick Answer: Is AARP Life Insurance Worth It?

 Who Underwrites AARP Life Insurance?

-First of all, AARP itself is not an insurance company, period.
-The life insurance policies are underwritten by New York Life (NYL), one of the larger and most established insurers in the country.
-Size and reputation can matter — but they don’t always translate into better pricing, great policies or easier qualification for seniors.
+All AARP branded life insurance policies are underwritten by New York Life (NYL), one of the larger and most established insurers in the country.
+Size and reputation can matter — but just remember it doesn’t always translate into better pricing, great policies or easier qualification for seniors.

 To apply, you must also be an AARP member, which currently costs $16 per year, in addition to your insurance premiums.
 That membership requirement is part of the overall cost of accessing AARP-branded insurance products.